Earsuit/ImFileDialog/README.md

 # ImFileDialog

-Some improvements from [dfranx/ImFileDialog](https://github.com/dfranx/ImFileDialog) based on my own requirements, such as including render item icon follows the system theme.
+Some improvements from [dfranx/ImFileDialog](https://github.com/dfranx/ImFileDialog) based on my own requirements, such as including render item icon follows the system theme and ask confirmation if file exits in save mode.

 Replaced the SDL2 with glfw and update to C++20.